How to become an impactful leader:

 Throughout history many leaders have inspired us to change the world from Gandhi to Alexander the Great.
 These particular leaders didn’t leave a mark by just hanging out.
-They led by taking action, inspiring people to follow them.
+They led by taking action and inspiring people to follow them.

 “Be the change you wish to see in the world.” -Gandhi

-Do the work that others expect you to do.
+- Do the work that others expect you to do.

-Be positive as often as possible.
+- Be positive as often as possible.

-Allow others to approach you anytime.
+- Allow others to approach you anytime.

-Remain consistent at all times.
+- Remain consistent at all times.